About Digital Wallets

 You can associate more than one card art with your BIN.
 You can then choose which digital wallet card art is displayed when an end user tokenizes their card prior to tokenization.
 To specify card art for tokenized cards:

-1. You will need Card Art Approval for each additional card art.
+1. You will need card art approval for each additional card art.
 Share the new card art you want to associate with your BIN with your implementation or customer success manager.
 They’ll submit the art to Mastercard and the appropriate sponsor bank for approval.
 Processor-only customers should submit to Mastercard directly for approval.

 2. After the card art is approved, your implementations/customer success manager will share a corresponding Card Art Token UUID.